alyakan/SimpleHttp/Readme.md

 - And that's it!

+**Make sure to Build your project at any point before using the package.**

 > The `SimpleHTTP.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

 #### Embeded Binaries